Peugeot 3008 - Practicality, comfort and boot space

 Used car tests

-The cabin layout is a more scuptural than some rivals’ so there isn’t quite as much versatile storage, but the Peugeot still features plenty of cubbies to store phones and wallets, along with a large central cubby that doubles as an armrest.
-There's also space for a wireless smartphone charging point on GT-Line and GT specs; it can be added to other models as an option
+The cabin layout is more sculptural than some rivals, so there isn’t quite as much versatile storage, but the Peugeot still features plenty of cubbies to store phones and wallets, along with a large central cubby that doubles as an armrest.

 Leg room, head room & passenger space

-Hop in the back and you’ll find that the 3008 actually has plenty of space, even if it doesn’t seem like it from the driver's seat.
+Hop in the back, and you’ll find that the 3008 has plenty of space.
 It’s slightly longer than a Qashqai, so there’s plenty of legroom in the back seats, and headroom shouldn’t be an issue for anyone but the tallest passengers.

-Occupants in the back don’t get quite as much legroom as in a Renault Kadjar.
-Then again, the flat floor means the Peugeot is a comfortable choice if you regularly carry three passengers in the rear, as no one will be fighting for foot space.
+Occupants in the back benefit from a flat floor, which means the Peugeot is a comfortable choice if you regularly carry three passengers in the rear, because no one will be fighting for foot space.

-Open the large tailgate and you’re confronted by a low load lip, wide opening and cavernous 591-litre capacity.
-The boot lacks the Kadjar’s clever solutions, but it’s well shaped and has a small amount of storage under the floor, which can be lowered for more space or raised to create a flat base when the rear bench is folded.
+Open the large tailgate of petrol, diesel, and mild-hybrid models, and a luggage area with a low load lip, wide opening, and cavernous 591-litre capacity greets you.
+It’s well-shaped and has a small amount of storage under the floor, which can be lowered for more space, or raised to create a flat base when the rear bench is folded.

-The 3008’s boot space dwarfs the 430-litre load area in the Nissan Qashqai, and beats the 510-litre space in the SEAT Ateca, and the Skoda Karoq only comes close with a 588-litre capacity with the back seats slid all the way forwards.
+The 3008’s boot space dwarfs the 430-litre load area in the Qashqai, and beats the 510-litre space in the Ateca.
+The Skoda Karoq only comes close with a 588-litre capacity when the back seats are slid all the way forwards.
 The advantage isn’t as great if you fold the rear seats down, but the Peugeot’s maximum 1,670-litre load bay is still ahead of its rivals.

 The boot also features a fully removable floor and a full-sized spare wheel, plus a handy storage net for keeping items steady in the back.